mynaparrot/plugNmeet-docs/docs/installation.md

     *   **Bandwidth:** This is the most critical factor.
 A **minimum of 100 Mbits/sec** is recommended, but more is always better for a quality user experience.
     *   **CPU:** At least 4 cores (8+ recommended if using the recorder).
     *   **RAM:** At least 4GB (8GB+ recommended if using the recorder).

+    Wondering what that handles?
+A single 4-vCore / 16 GB server ran 300–500 users in one room cleanly in our [Benchmarks](/docs/benchmark).
 *   **Two subdomains** pointing to your server's public IP (e.g., `plugnmeet.example.com` and `turn.example.com`).
 *   A **valid email address** for generating a Let's Encrypt SSL certificate.